-Tom Barnes, Superintendent of McDonald Observatory, grew up in Ohio, but now considers his hometown to be Austin, Texas.
+Tom Barnes, Senior Research Scientist of McDonald Observatory, grew up in Ohio, but now considers his hometown to be Austin, Texas.
 His father was an auditor, and the family moved a lot to accommodate the elder Barnes' job.
 They moved 13 times before settling in Marion, Ohio, where Tom graduated from high school.

-Tom's son Eric and his wife Kari are the parents of Tom's first grandchild, Logan, who Tom says is "likely to be one spoiled son of a gun."
-Tom's other son JB and his wife Nichole had grandchild number two in September, 2003 - a girl named Mollie.
-Eric and Kari then added grandson Trevor.
+Tom's son Eric and his wife Kari are the parents of Tom's grandchildren, Logan and Trevor, who Tom says are "likely to be spoiled sons of a gun."
+Tom's other son JB and his wife Nichole had grandchild Mollie.
 Tom also has two stepdaughters, Jennifer and Jessica, and is married to Cyndee.

 "If you can't communicate, you can't do this field."